 View 139 more hackled dry flies for sale

-Humpies - The Humpy or Goofus Bug is a very buoyant pattern initially created for the swift waters of California and has become the number one rough water dry fly!
+Humpies - The Humpy or Goofus Bug is a very buoyant fishing pattern initially created for the swift waters of California and has become the number one rough water dry fly!
 It sits high on the water and is very visible to the angler in poor conditions.
 It is used as an all purpose fishing fly by anglers throughout the world on difficult and broken waters because it doesn't just float, it catches fish!

 Wulffs - The Wulff series represents a bushy, high floating fishing fly, that remains visible into the evening twilight, and rides well in rough water; and were developed by Lee Wulff in the 1930's.
 The most popular of the series is probably the Grey Wulff, it takes fish throughout the the spring and summer.
-Every modern fly angler should have one in their flybox; in larger sizes it makes excellent Mayfly pattern.
+Every modern fly angler should have one in their flybox; in larger sizes it makes excellent Mayfly fishing patterns.

-Stimulators - Stimulators are used successfully as a great buoyant attractor pattern on fast water, sometimes as representative of a sedge, and often as an imitation of a large stonefly.
+Stimulators - Stimulators are used successfully as a great buoyant attractor fishing pattern on fast water, sometimes as representative of a sedge, and often as an imitation of a large stonefly.

 View 27 more humpies & wulffs & stimulators dry flies for sale

-Klinkhammer flies are different from many other parachute dry flies.
+Klinkhammer trout flies are different from many other parachute dry fishing flies.
 The thorax of the fly is designed to hang down 'through' the surface of the water to imitate an emerging insect.

-Because the body pierces through the surface film, it becomes more visible to Trout over a larger distance, as it does not have to rely on the ripple effect happening on the surface.
+Because the body pierces through the surface film, it becomes more visible to trout over larger distances, as these fishing flies do not have to rely on the ripple effect happening on the surface.

 View 17 more klinkhammer dry flies for sale

 The mayfly hatch is a fascinating time of the year for fly fishing, as fish such as trout throw themselves at any fly (artifical fly or not) and feed ferociously.

 Hatches are plentiful now days are becoming warmer, and the fish forget their dangers as they feast upon this ample food source.